 What is Zionism, or maybe a better question to ask is what Zion is?
 The first thing to understand is there is both a natural and spiritual component to God’s Kingdom.
 Let’s look at the natural first.
 Mount Zion, called Mount Moriah in the Bible is a ridge system located in Jerusalem.
 East of Mount Zion is the Mount of Olives.
-These north-south ridgelines are separated by the Kidron Valley.
+The Kidron Valley separates these north-south ridgelines.
 The Mount of Olives is where Jesus ascended to heaven and is the place where He is prophesied to return.

-The middle section of Mount Zion is a saddleback this is about 741 meters above sea level.
+The middle section of Mount Zion is a saddleback this is about 741 meters above sea level (Figure 1).
 This area was called the threshing floor of Arunah.
-It was purchased by King David and eventually became the site of the first and second Temples.
-South of here, about 600 meters above sea level, is a place that was called Salem or City of Peace and was also called Ophel and the City of David.
+King David purchased it and eventually became the site of the first and second Temples.
+South of here, about 600 meters above sea level, is a place that was called Salem or City of Peace and was also called Ophel and the City of David (Figure 2).

 The peak of the ridge system is further north, at 777 meters above sea level, is the place called Golgotha.
-Here, Abraham offered his son, Isaac, and two-thousand years later, in the very location, our heavenly Father would give His Son, Yeshua, as an offering for the sins of the world.
+Here, Abraham offered his son, Isaac, and two thousand years later, in the very location, our heavenly Father would give His Son, Yeshua, as an offering for the sins of the world.
 Therefore, Mount Zion represents, not just Jerusalem, but inclusively represents the City of the King, the place of the Temple and its priestly services, and the location of God’s sacrifice itself.
-In other words, Zion represents the Kingdom of God.
+In other words, Zion represents the Kingdom of God (Figure 3).

 The modern form of Zionism is the political movement that led to the creation of the current State of Israel.
 Its general definition means the national campaign for the return of the Jewish people to their homeland and the resumption of Jewish sovereignty in the Land of Israel.
 The term Zionism was coined in 1890 by Nathan Birnbaum and initiated by Theodor Herzl in 1896.[i]
 The movement has done more for the Jewish people than anything else in our modern history.
 However, it sadly has also splintered us.